 RISE amplifies the voice and power of Muslim women.
 RISE is engaging and registering Muslim women voters to build collective power to bring about radical social change and reflective systems of power.

 TakeAction Minnesota is a statewide, multiracial network of people working to build independent political power and realize racial, gender, and economic justice across Minnesota.
 They represent a network of 55,000 people across the state and 22 organizational members.
 Through grassroots organizing, electoral politics, corporate and legislative campaigns, and training and leadership development, they are making change today so more is possible in the future.
-In 2020 they are leading a massive statewide effort to keep Minnesota Blue and elect 10-12 new members of the Minnesota State Senate to consolidate a progressive majority.

 Women for Political Change invests in the leadership of woman, nonbinary and trans people under the age of 30.
 WFPL began as a grassroots organization at the University of Minnesota and have since added 5 chapters on campuses and high schools across the state.
 They are building a future rooted in healing, transformation and electoral justice.
 In 2020, they are running a large-scale engagement and turnout program in at least 8 communities and campuses.